benjaminion/upgrading-ethereum-book/src/book.md

 The penalty is proportional to the validator's effective balance and its inactivity score.
 See [`INACTIVITY_PENALTY_QUOTIENT_BELLATRIX`](/part3/config/preset#inactivity_penalty_quotient) for more details of the calculation, and [`INACTIVITY_SCORE_RECOVERY_RATE`](/part3/config/configuration#inactivity_score_recovery_rate) for some charts of how the penalties accrue.

-The returned `rewards` is always an array of zeros.
+The returned `rewards` array always contains only zeros.
 It's here just to make the Python syntax simpler in the calling routine.

 |||
 |-|-|